Fetch pays back up to 90% of unexpected vet bills

 Butter isn’t toxic to dogs, but it shouldn’t be a snack, either.

-Knowing that this ingredient is in most recipes or within your pet’s reach begs the question, is butter OK for dogs to eat?
+Butter is a staple in most households, which means — like other foods — there’s a chance your curious dog could get into a stick and sneak a bite.
+Knowing that this ingredient is in many recipes or within your pet’s reach begs the question: is butter okay for dogs to eat?
 To help guide us, we turned to Dr. Aliya McCullough, DVM, Fetch’s on-staff veterinarian.
-She’s sharing the health risks of letting dogs eat this spread and what to do if they have a negative reaction.
+She talked to us about the health risks of letting dogs eat butter and what to do if they have a negative reaction.

 Is butter bad for dogs?

-Butter isn’t toxic for dogs, so your pup will likely be OK if they eat a small butter serving.
-However, the downside with this spread is that its high-fat content can cause pets to experience upset stomachs, Dr. McCullough explains.
+Butter isn’t toxic to dogs, so your pup will likely be okay if they eat a small amount.
+However, the high fat content can cause pets to experience upset stomachs, Dr. McCullough explains.

 “If your pup accidentally eats a small amount of butter that fell to the floor or licks a bit up, they may not get sick,” she adds.
 “Dogs can have different reactions to eating the spread.
 For example, pets with a history of a sensitive stomach are more likely to have a negative reaction to eating the ingredient, even a small amount.”

-When a pup has an upset stomach — especially after eating large amounts of butter — they might vomit, have diarrhea or experience pancreatitis, aka when their pancreas is inflamed.
+When a pup has an upset stomach — especially after eating large amounts of butter — they might vomit, have diarrhea or experience pancreatitis (which means their pancreas is inflamed).

 “Pancreatitis causes vomiting, diarrhea, abdominal pain, decreased appetite and sometimes gastrointestinal tract bleeding,” Dr. McCullough explains.
 “In severe cases, it can cause fever, collapse, severe lethargy or lead to hospitalization.”

-Even though olive oil is an unsaturated fat, it’s still not a great option for dogs.
+The fat content in butter can also lead to obesity in dogs, and there’s no nutritional value.
+The same goes for olive oil, even though it’s an unsaturated fat.
 “The fat in olive oil can contribute to weight gain and doesn’t contain enough essential fatty acids to have significant health benefits for dogs,” Dr. McCullough says.

 The Dig, Fetch Pet Insurance's expert-backed editorial, answers all of the questions you forget to ask your vet or are too embarrassed to ask at the dog park.
 We help make sure you and your best friend have more good days, but we’re there on bad days, too.